Leo4815162342/proxied-fetch/readme.md

 # Proxied Fetch

-Bypass CORS limitations by simply proxy-ing requests
+The tiny Fetch API wrapper with 0 dependencies that lets you bypass CORS limitations by simply proxy-ing your requests through known CORS proxy services.

-Tired of seeing these error messages after requesting content from different domains?
+Tired of seeing these error messages after requesting content from domains with different origin?

 `Failed to load http://your-end-point.com: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'https://different-domain.com' is therefore not allowed access.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.`